InterstellarScout/Linux-Administration/scripts/linuxAdministration-Tools/network-informer/README.md

 Add to documentation, GitHub and portfolio

+<b>Purpose</b>

+This script displays a lot of networking information for your device.
+It lists: Your hostname, the date, your external IP, all your local addresses, including MAC address, your ports that are in use and by which program, and your server's DNS servers.
+This information is both displayed and saved in a file specified for future reference.

 <b>Instructions</b>

 This script is created to give you a quick reference to your linux machine's networking configuration.